publicdocs/uscode/assets/md/titles/usc31/us/usc/t31/stV/ch61/m__us_usc_t31_s6101.md

 >             “(A)  __In general__  __.—__

->             Not later than July 1, 2007, the Director of the Office of Management and Budget shall commence a pilot program to—
+>             Not later than July 1, 2007, the Director shall commence a pilot program to—

 >                 “(i) test the collection and accession of data about subgrants and subcontracts; and